 Is using a VPN illegal in the UK?

-No, using a VPN is completely legal in the UK.
+No, using a VPN is entirely legal in the UK.

 There are no laws against protecting the privacy of your internet connection.
 Nor against using encryption which is how a VPN protects you.